 To better communicate these things, be sure to touch on all the following when you compose your project status report.

 General Project Info

 To start with, you’re going to need to just put down the basics.
 What is the project name?
 Who is the project manager?
-What are the number of resources?
+What is the number of resources?
 All this information is essential, if obvious, to track the paperwork.
 Don’t assume your stakeholder is familiar with all this information.
-It’s especially useful for when you’re doing historical research for future projects.
+It’s especially useful when you’re doing historical research for future projects.
 Roll it into your status report template, if you have one.